Events and Activities

 The event is free of charge and does not require pre-booking.
 First-come, first-served allocation will determine the allocation of spaces.

-12.00pm - 4.00pm - Workshop – Create a Voyages Journal
+12.00pm - 4.00pm - Workshop – MATCHBOX OF HEALING PLANTS

 Hourly sessions: 12.00pm, 1.00pm, 2.00pm and 3.00pm

-Capacity: 6 places per session (One adult must accompany children)
+Capacity: 6 places per session (one adult must accompany children).

 Fee:Â FREE.
 Book in advance or at reception.